kleinerman/dobie/docs/front_end_specs.rst

 Edit a Door
 ~~~~~~~~~~~

-When “Edit” button is pressed the following pop-up will appear:

-The following REST method should be sent to the server:
+When **edit** button is pressed the following REST method should be sent to the server:

 **Method:** PUT